 - Blue Cash Everyday Preferred pays 3 percent cash back at gas stations and department stores as compared to 2 percent.

-- Blue Cash Everyday Preferred comes with a $75 annual fee as compared to none for the Blue Cash card.
+- Blue Cash Everyday Preferred comes with a $75 annual fee as compared to no annual fee for the Blue Cash card.

 Thus, as a result, the Blue Cash Everyday Preferred card makes more sense to big spenders, as their savings will negate the annual fee.
 The standard Blue Cash card that is discussed in this article may make more sense for smaller buyers.